irohansh/Prisma_essentials/README.md

 }
 ```

-> `?` means optional field — user can skip or fill it.
+> `?` indicates an optional field — users may skip or provide it.

+---

+## Prisma Client & Database

 ### Install Prisma Client